All Episodes

 It was about the forgotten men and women, the millions in poverty on food stamps that can't buy a house that have been suffering under the bad policies of statism, liberalism, socialism of Obama.

-And I said all of this, if they ever released the interview, you'll get to see it.
+And I said all of this, if they ever release the interview, you'll get to see it.

-I mean, not only did like I said, not only did he uh insult you, Sean, but your audience as well.
+Well, not only, like I said, not only did he insult you, Sean, but your laws as well.

 He never explained that comment.